pymtl/pymtl3/docs/ref/passes-import-intro.rst

 -----------------------

-These import features make use of options offered by `VerilogPlaceholderPass` and `VerilatorImportPass`.
-In general, the options related to the Verilog module and source files are class attributes of `VerilogPlaceholderPass`; the options related to Verilator and C++ simulator compilation are class attributes of `VerilatorImportPass`.
+These import features make use of options offered by `VerilogPlaceholderPass` and `VerilogVerilatorImportPass`.
+In general, the options related to the Verilog module and source files are class attributes of `VerilogPlaceholderPass`; the options related to Verilator and C++ simulator compilation are class attributes of `VerilogVerilatorImportPass`.

 While technically PyMTL is able to import any Verilatable Verilog design, code that conforms to certain rules can be imported much easier.
 For example, "pickled" designs are easier to import